 Motivational Interviewing: MI focuses on improving and strengthening your motivations for change and enhancing your perspective on the importance of change.

-At Refresh Recovery, we design programs tailored to our clients and designed to get them from where they are NOW to where they want to be.
+At Refresh Recovery in Massachusetts, we design programs tailored to our clients and designed to get them from where they are NOW to where they want to be.
 Our initial evaluations will help determine the severity of the individual’s dependence and the best program for them.
 If you’re trying to decide the best fit for you or your loved one, we’re here to help, and we’re proud to say that you’re in the right place at Refresh Recovery addiction treatment center no matter where you are in your journey.

 Alcohol addiction and recovery programs in Massachusetts are so much more than establishing a plan for sober living.
 An alcohol treatment plan in Massachusetts goes beyond what your doctors, clinicians, and therapists document on paper.
 Many people find a wide variety of holistic benefits when participating in inpatient rehabs in MA and outpatient addiction treatment programs in Massachusetts, such as: